Be Your Own Retailer: 3 Reasons to Control Your eCommerce

 Despite the promise of taking this path, it’s understandable that many companies find it daunting to develop their own online retail presence, rather than leaving it to an online retailer like Amazon to manage things for them.

-With that in mind, the three primary reasons to retain control of your eCommerce offering are:
+With that in mind, the three primary reasons to fully control your eCommerce offering are:

 - Establish greater profit margins.